 - Cash Disbursements – Look through your ledger and list all of the cash expenditures that you expect to pay that month.

 - Reconciliation of Cash Revenues to Cash Disbursements – This one is pretty easy: you just take the amount of cash disbursements and subtract it from your total cash revenue.
 If you have a balance from the previous month, you’ll want to carry this amount over and add it to your cash revenue total.

 - Note – One of the key pitfalls of working on your cash flow projections is being overly optimistic about your revenue.
-Watch this video for additional tips on how to accurately create your financial forecast.

 Balance Sheet: This overview will present a picture of your business’ net worth at a particular time.
 It is a summary of all your business’ financial data in three categories: assets, liabilities and equity.

 - Assets – These are the tangible objects of financial value owned by your company.